| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

 Xini |

-initial list of design points, default NULL will generate random initial design points |
+initial list of design points, default NULL indicating automatically generating an initial list of design points. |

 m number of design points